karthicksundar95/Youtube-Study-Assistant-using-RAG/README.md

-# YouTube Study Assistant - README
+# YouTube Study Assistant using RAG LLM

 Welcome to the **YouTube Study Assistant** project!
 This system integrates YouTube videos with the power of AI to help you learn and interact with video content through intelligent question answering.
 The application consists of a **Streamlit** front-end that interacts with a **Flask API** for building a knowledge base from YouTube transcripts and responding to queries.